pavelchuchma/home-automation/home-controller/README.md

 * [x] BUG: Mem leak - Missing periodic message log clean in NodeInfo
 * [x] Use executors instead of explicit thread creation.
 See todo in SwitchListener
 * [x] Add Solax inverter support
+* [ ] Merge GenericOutputDevice and GenericInputDevice into new GenericDevice
 * [ ] Denon AVR support (using denon4j)
 * [ ] Lights in basement and bathroom heater on web app
 * [ ] refactor web config